Skip to main content

 Automatically releasing patch-level versions

 Use the shared autorelease workflow and the GOVUK_CI_GITHUB_API_TOKEN secret to automatically raise a PR to perform a patch-level version bump if the gem has unreleased changes, and all of those changes were authored by Dependabot.
+See the example of using the shared autorelease-rubygem workflow in your project.
+You should ensure it runs after the automatic dependency upgrades happened.

 After a developer approves and merges that PR, the publish-rubygem workflow (if present) will automatically publish the next release to Rubygems.